Zone-organization/Nuclear-Engine/README.md

   - Crossplatform ready
   - Modern Fast code using C++

-- __Renderer3D__
-  - Support for Forward Shading with Phong Light Model.

 - __ResourceManager__
   - Support for PNG, JPEG, BMP, DDS, GIF, HDR, PSD and many more image formats (using stb_image library).
   - Support for OBJ, FBX, Blend, 3DS, CAD, and many more 3D model formats (using Assimp library).